daydreamt/arcelormittal/README.md

 # IMAGE CLASSIFIERS ON THIS DATA:
-CLASSIFIER 1:
-	PROBLEM / NO PROBLEM
+CLASSIFIER 1: 	PROBLEM / NO PROBLEM
-	FOR THIS: ALL FRAMES WE HAVE RIGHT NOW
-	PLUS: THE WHOLE VIDEOS WE HAVE FROM 0:00 ARE OF 'PROBLEM'
-	PLUS: THE WHOLE VIDEOS WE HAVE FROM -1 ARE OF 'NO PROBLEM'
+	ENH: 1.THE WHOLE VIDEOS WE HAVE FROM 0:00 ARE OF 'PROBLEM'  THE WHOLE VIDEOS WE HAVE FROM -1 ARE OF 'NO PROBLEM' resnet 18: 0.988 accuracy on validation set.

-	THIS IS: TRANSFER LEARNING CLASSIFIER

 CLASSIFIER 2:
 	PROBLEM IN N FRAMES/ NO PROBLEM
 	DATA: SAME AS ABOVE